overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 - With Hands-on demos, this talk adds a robust paradigm toolset and vocabulary to a programmer's arsenal and how to apply them to simplify the modeling and designing of complex _real-world_ problems.
 - The audience learns how to objectively perceive complexity in any codebase through metrics (measured using popular static analysis tools), and how to reduce cognitive complexity methodically.
+- Finally, we shall talk about how these concepts laid foundation stones to our in-house library **Vader**, a bean validation framework.

 # Source-Code